jsebold666/razorenhanced.github.io/doc/tutorials/CUO_and_RE_on_LinuxNative.md

 Optional thoughts.
    I don't like having the plugin burried inside the Classic UO folder, because all your scripts etc. end up in there, and I use the same stuff on many servers.
-So What I did was I didn't add the zip in 4.2, but instead sent into the cli, and in the folder ~/Desktop/CUO/ClassicUO/Data/Plugins/ I created a sym link to a RazorEnhanced folder thats on my desktop.
+So what I did was I didn't add the zip in 4.2, but instead went into the cli, and in the folder ~/Desktop/CUO/ClassicUO/Data/Plugins/ I created a sym link to a RazorEnhanced folder thats on my desktop.
-   1. unzip the RazorEnhanced file into a folder, for this example we'll use ~/Desktop/RazorEnhanced 1a.
-Use File Explorer (Dolphin or whatever) to open zip file and drag all its contents to a folder named RazorEnhanced on your desktop
+   1. unzip the RazorEnhanced file into a folder, for this example we'll use ~/Desktop/RazorEnhanced.
+Do one of these 2:
+      1a.
+Use File Explorer (Dolphin or whatever) to open the zip file and drag all its contents to a folder named RazorEnhanced on your desktop
 	  1b. unzip -o -d ~/Desktop/RazorEnhanced  ./RazorEnhanced-0.8.2.185.zip
    2. cd to ~/Desktop/CUO/ClassicUO/Data/Plugins
    3. ln -s ~/Desktop/RazorEnhanced ./